roscopeco/anos/README.md

 interrupt vectors - that's totally up to the kernel (and interrupts are left disabled throughout the load and remain so on kernel entry).

+As far as the Kernel is concerned, there's much to still be decided.
+However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to - I'll map all (or, at least, a **lot** of) physical RAM directly into the virtual address space for easy (and efficient) access by the Kernel.

 ### Building

 Everything is built with `make`.
 You'll want a cross-compiler